 The payments transformation target will always be moving.
-Technology doesn't rest and customer expectations will continue to evolve.
-For those reasons, taking a short-term approach to payments modernization, including upgrading systems simply to comply with the new standard messaging format, may lead to missed opportunities.
+Technology doesn't rest; customer expectations will continue to evolve.
+For those reasons, taking a short-term approach to payments modernization, including upgrading systems simply to comply with a new standard messaging format or changing regulations, will lead to missed opportunities.

-Rather than narrowing the focus to format or compliance, your financial institution may find greater value by widening your view.
-Is the underlying technology robust and flexible to adapt dynamically to evolving product and customer needs?
-How are your products and solutions positioned?
+Rather than narrowing the focus to format or compliance, there may be greater value in expanding the view.
+Is the underlying technology robust and flexible to adapt dynamically to evolving customer and regulatory needs?
+How are your solutions positioned?
 How can your organization use additional data to create more value for customers?

-Thinking strategically means investing in a single, intelligent and secure platform that meets immediate regulatory needs and is responsive to change.
+Consider investing in a single, intelligent and secure platform that meets immediate regulatory needs and is responsive to change.
 With an enterprise view of all payments, financial institutions can leverage payment-rich information to customize new products and services.
-Starting with one functionality and one channel at a time, financial institutions can progressively transform their payments infrastructure.
+Starting with one functionality and one access point at a time, financial institutions can progressively transform their payments infrastructure.